hundredyearfarms/Hundred-Year-Farm-Project/README.md

 1) Most of the land will continue to be farmed through conventional agribusiness and most of the wooded area (a former clear-cut) will be maintained for the selective harvesting of softwood (spruce) for lumber.
 This continues the generally accepted practices of today without change.

-2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry with habitat restoration.
+2) A small portion (about 2.5 acres) will transition to carbon-negative agroforestry and habitat.
 This may eventually lead to the manufacture of hardware components for agroforestry systems along with sales of the higher-value hardwoods (oak, walnut, maple, beech) as well as fruit, nut, and hardwood tree saplings.

 **MILESTONES**